yoctoproject/poky/documentation/dev-manual/building.rst

 Building Images for Multiple Targets Using Multiple Configurations
 ==================================================================

-See the :doc:`multiconfig` section of the Yocto Project Development Tasks Manual.
+See the :doc:`/dev-manual/multiconfig` section of the Yocto Project Development Tasks Manual.

 Building an Initial RAM Filesystem (Initramfs) Image